 Bad – Beef

 OurWorldinData looked at both short-lived (methane) and long-lived (carbon) gas emissions and placed beef products near the top of both lists.
 Sadly for nonvegan vegetarians, emissions from cheese are similar to those of beef and lamb, routinely ranking above most meats (buying local cheese can help).
-No matter how you look at it, the climate cost of cows is shockingly high.
+No matter how you look at it, the climate cost of cattle is shockingly high.

 Bad – Mutton and Lamb